hyletic/lovdtools/docs/source/index.md

 frequently and without notice.
 It is not yet suitable for use in production environments.
 :::

 [``lovdtools``](https://github.com/hyletic/lovdtools.git) is a Python package that provides configurable utilities for acquiring variant records from the global shared Leiden Open Variation Database (LOVD) instance.
 It abstracts away much of the complexity surrounding large-scale data requisitions by wrapping the LOVD data retrieval API in a fluent Python interface suitable both for scripting and interactive use cases.
-Originally written to support his ongoing research on genotypic variance in the manifestation of the Ehlers–Danlos Syndromes, [``@hyletic``](https://github.com/hyletic) provides this tool to the public, free of charge, in hopes that it might one day serve to make these data more accessible to clinicians, researchers, and patients alike.
+Originally written to support his ongoing research on genotypic variance in the manifestation of the Ehlers–Danlos Syndromes, this tool is provided by [``@hyletic``](https://github.com/hyletic) to the public, free of charge, in hopes that it might one day serve to make these data more accessible to clinicians, researchers, and patients alike.

 :::{toctree}
 :maxdepth: 2